-In connection with entry into the Novartis Agreement, Novartis made a non-refundable upfront payment to the Company of \$15.0 million in September 2015.
-In December 2015, Novartis exercised an option to acquire the Company's inventory of clinical quality, AV-380 biological drug substance and reimbursed the Company approximately \$3.5 million for such existing inventory.
+In August 2015, the Company entered into a license agreement with Novartis (the "Novartis Agreement"), under which the Company granted Novartis the exclusive right to develop and commercialize AV-380 and the Company's related antibodies worldwide.
 In February 2017, Novartis agreed to pay the Company \$1.8 million out of its then future payment obligations, if any, to the Company under the Novartis Agreement.
 The funds were used to satisfy a \$1.8 million time-based milestone obligation that the Company owed to St. Vincent's Hospital Sydney Limited ("St. Vincent's") in March 2017.
 Under the Novartis Agreement, the Company had been eligible to receive milestone payments and royalties tied to the commencement of clinical trials, to regulatory approvals and to sales of such products upon commercialization.
 None of the milestones set forth in the Novartis Agreement had been achieved prior to the termination of the Novartis Agreement.

-In December 2018, the Company entered into an agreement with Novartis, or the AV-380 Transfer Agreement, to further establish and clarify the terms on which the AV-380 program will be returned to the Company and to support the Company's continuing development of the AV-380 program.
-The AV-380 Transfer Agreement provides for the continued transfer to AVEO of the AV-380 program as well as cooperation regarding the Company's future regulatory filings relating to AV-380.
-Novartis is also required to provide the AV-380 drug supply to the Company at no charge.
-Pursuant to the AV-380 Transfer Agreement, Novartis made a one-time payment to the Company of \$2.3 million in January 2019, which the Company used to cover the \$2.3 million time-based milestone obligation due to St. Vincent's in January 2019 under its license agreement as further described below under the heading "-St. Vincent's Hospital."
-The AV-380 Transfer Agreement contains mutual releases by both parties of all claims arising out of the Novartis Agreement, other than indemnification obligations.
-Novartis has also agreed that it will not develop, manufacture or commercialize any anti-GDF15 antagonist antibody for three years following the date of the AV-380 Transfer Agreement.
+On June 29, 2018, Novartis notified the Company that it would be terminating the Novartis Agreement without cause, following a change in strategic direction at Novartis.
+Effective August 28, 2018 the Company regained the rights to AV-380, and on December 19, 2018, the Company entered into a new agreement with Novartis (the "AV-380 Transfer Agreement") to further establish and clarify the terms on which Novartis would return the AV-380 program to the Company and to support the Company's continuing development of the AV-380 program.
+Pursuant to the AV-380 Transfer Agreement, Novartis made a one-time payment to the Company of \$2.3 million in January 2019, which the Company used to cover the \$2.3 million time-based milestone obligation due to St. Vincent's in January 2019 under its license agreement as further described below under the heading "-In-License Agreements - St. Vincent's Hospital."